OpenSLO/OpenSLO/README.md

 - **target** *string*, describes the target of the notification, e.g. Slack, email, web-hook, Opsgenie etc
 - **description** *string*, optional description about the notification target

-*Note*: The way the alert notification targets are is an implementation detail of the system that consumes the OpenSLO specification.
+> 💡 **Note:**: The way the alert notification targets are is an implementation detail of the
+> system that consumes the OpenSLO specification.

 For example, if the OpenSLO is consumed by a solution that generates Prometheus recording rules, and alerts, you can imagine that the name of the alert notification gets passed as label